fleschutz/PowerShell/Docs/voice-control.md

-## voice-control.ps1 - Executes all the PowerShell scripts by voice
+## voice-control.ps1 - Executes PowerShell scripts by voice

-voice-control.ps1
+This script executes all the PowerShell scripts by voice.

 ## Parameters
 ```powershell